Idid (group): 2024–2025: Formation through Debut's Plan

-2025–present: Pre-debut, Park Junhwan's departure, debut with I Did It.
+2025: Pre-debut, Park Junhwan's departure, debut with I Did It, and Push Back

 Idid made their first appearance on stage after Debut's Plan as a team of eight on M Countdown on May 15, 2025.
 They performed "Blooming Crown", one of the original songs from Debut's Plan.
 The group, still as eight members, appeared on more South Korean music shows throughout the week, visiting Music Bank, Show!
-Music Core and Inkigayo.
+Music Core, and Inkigayo.
 After their promotions as a team of eight, Starship Entertainment announced that Park Jun-hwan had left the group due to mental distress caused by unfounded rumours about his personal life on June 2, 2025, all ahead of their official debut.

-Idid made their international debut as part of the August 1 & 2, 2025 line-up for KCON LA 2025 at the Crypto.com Arena in Los Angeles, California.
+Idid made their international debut as part of the August 1–2, 2025 line-up for KCON LA 2025 at the Crypto.com Arena in Los Angeles, California.

 In August 2025, KCON LA teased Idid's debut date for September 15, 2025, with it being officially confirmed on September 3, 2025.
-Idid released their first EP I Did It. on September 15, 2025, alongside it's lead single "Chan-Ran" (제멋대로 찬란하게), following the pre-release single "Step It Up" on July 24.
+Idid made their official debut on September 15, 2025, with the EP I Did It, alongside its lead single "Chan-Ran" (제멋대로 찬란하게), following the pre-release single "Step It Up" on July 24.
+"Chan-Ran" earned Idid their first music show trophy 11 days after debut on KBS2's Music Bank on September 26.

+On November 9, it was announced that the group's first digital single Push Back would be released on November 20, alongside its similarly titled lead single.

+2026-present: "WITHID it.", Fly!

+On March 20, 2026, Starship Entertainment announced the group's first fan-con "WITHID it." in Seoul, with dates in April.

+On May 11, it was announced that the group's first single album Fly! would be released on May 27, alongside its similarly titled lead single.